jeancds29/go-jobs-api/README.md

 After the API is running, you can use the Swagger UI to interact with the endpoints for searching, creating, editing, and deleting job opportunities.
 The API can be accessed at `http://localhost:$PORT/swagger/index.html`.

 Default $PORT if not provided=8080.

-## Contributing

-To contribute to this project, please follow these guidelines:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them using Conventional Commits
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request

----

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Credits

-This project was created by [arthur404dev](https://github.com/arthur404dev).